Category: English

 This is way I’ve focused very early on on the standards, making sure we had open-standards that were possible to adopt by anyone, in a fast and easy way, and most importantly, they were solving a problem that people had.

-This was done under the GA4GH umbrella (Hi Brian, Heidi, Ian, Kurt, David!), where we have invented DRS, Passport, how to connect them, and how to connect these to FHIR.
+This was done under the GA4GH umbrella (Hi Brian, Heidi, Ian, Kurt, David and all the GA4GH Community), where we have invented DRS, Passport, how to connect them, and how to connect these to FHIR.
 I called this strategy the interoperability triangle, and it was pretty well accepted both at Seven Bridges and also outside (It was adopted by the NIH, and it was also reported in the congressional papers in the senate of the United States of America.)

 And now it’s time of Ippocra!
 A new adventure that just started, but already is giving us very good vibes and we are seeing real interest and validation.